Portrait of a Lady on Fire: Production

-Principal photography began in October 2018 and was completed after 38 days.
+Principal photography began in October 2018 and was completed in 38 days.
 Filming took place in Saint-Pierre-Quiberon in Brittany and a château in La Chapelle-Gauthier, Seine-et-Marne.
 The film was produced by Lilies Films, Arte France Cinéma, and Hold Up Films.

-The paintings and sketches in the film were made by artist Hélène Delmaire.
+The paintings and sketches in the film are by artist Hélène Delmaire.
 She painted for 16 hours every day during the course of filming, basing her painting on the blocking of the scenes.
-Her hands were also featured in the film.
+Her hands are also featured in the film.
 To mark the release of the film in France, Delmaire's paintings from Portrait of a Lady on Fire were exhibited at the Galerie Joseph in Paris from 20 to 22 September 2019.

 Soundtrack

 Sciamma decided to do without a conventional score.
 Instead, the soundtrack consists of an original single, La Jeune Fille en Feu (lit.
 'The Young Lady on Fire'), by composers Para One and Arthur Simonini.
 The song—performed by Sequenza 9.3, with Catherine Simonpiétri conducting—is scored for female choir a cappella and rhythmic clapping.
-According to Para One, although he and Simonini researched eighteenth century period music, they nonetheless recommended to Sciamma "a modern sound" inspired by György Ligeti's Requiem.
+According to Para One, although he and Simonini researched 18th-century music, they nonetheless recommended to Sciamma "a modern sound" inspired by György Ligeti's Requiem.
 Sciamma provided the lyrics: the (repeated) Latin phrase 'Non possunt fugere' and coda 'Nos resurgemus'—roughly translated as 'They cannot escape' and 'We rise', respectively.

-In a review of the song for Slate, Matthew Dessum writes, "The parsimonious use of music in the rest of the film makes the [singing of La Jeune Fille en Feu during the] bonfire scene completely overwhelming for characters and audience alike, so intense that it is almost unbearable.
+In a review of the song for Slate, Matthew Dessum wrote, "The parsimonious use of music in the rest of the film makes the [singing of La Jeune Fille en Feu during the] bonfire scene completely overwhelming for characters and audience alike, so intense that it is almost unbearable.
 The music is beautiful, it is transporting, it is rapturous".
 Writing in Paste, Ellen Johnson concurred: "It's utterly shocking to hear the strange chant after more than an hour of almost no music at all, but that's what makes it so timely ... [it's] a skin-tingling experience."

-The film features Vivaldi's 3rd Movement ("Summer") Presto from "The Four Seasons" album by Italian Baroque orchestra La Serenissima.
+The film features the third movement of "Summer" from Vivaldi's "The Four Seasons", performed by the Italian Baroque orchestra La Serenissima.

 Release

-On 22 August 2018, film distributor MK2 began the sale of international rights to the film, with Pyramide Films acquiring the distribution rights for France.
+On 22 August 2018, film distributor mk2 began the sale of international rights to the film, with Pyramide Films acquiring the distribution rights for France.
 On 10 February 2019, Curzon Artificial Eye acquired the rights for the United Kingdom, Karma Films did so for Spain, Cinéart for Benelux, and Folkets Bio for Sweden.
-Neon and Hulu acquired the distribution rights for North America on 22 May.
+A few days after its premiere at Cannes, Neon and Hulu acquired North American distribution rights in a heated auction that also saw offers from Sony Pictures Classics and Netflix.

 Portrait of a Lady on Fire was released in France on 18 September 2019.
 The film premiered theatrically in the United States as a limited release on 6 December 2019, followed by a wide release on 14 February 2020.
 It was released in the United Kingdom on 28 February 2020.